PetrKryslUCSD/HowToUseJuliaWithSublimeText3/How-to-use-Julia-with-Sublime-Text-3.md

 ```
 where my portable Sublime Text executable is invoked from within the Git shell.

-In order to get an executable file with the Sublime Text icon, I create a shortcut (for instance to be placed on their desktop), and I give it the icon (which is part of this repository).
+In order to get an executable file with the Sublime Text icon, I create a shortcut (for instance to be placed on the desktop), and I give it the icon which is part of this repository.

 # How to make this sustainable